yeohhq/tp/docs/DeveloperGuide.md

   * Pros: None.
   * Cons: Greater difficulty for users to input the new `Patient` since the `patientName` may not be unique nor accurate to an existing patient in the patient list.

+#### 4.2.4 Complete Appointment

+##### Implementation
+Sets a specified appointment as completed.
+The implementation of setting an appointment as completed has a similar execution as editing as appointment (see 4.2.3).

+The unique classes associated to this command are :
+1. `AppointmentCommandParser: AppointmentCompleteCommandParser`— Creates a new AppointmentCompleteCommand object.
+2. `AppointmentCommand: AppointmentCompleteCommand`— Identifies the specified appointment from list and passes it to ModelManager to set as completed.

-#### 4.2.4 Filter Appointment Commands
+#### 4.2.5 Filter Appointment Commands

-##### 4.2.4.1 Structure
+##### 4.2.5.1 Structure

 Commands involving filtering of the appointment work similarly by using filters to obtain the appointments needed.
 For this section, we will be exploring `AppointmentFindPatientCommand` which filters Appointments containing Patients whose name includes the given user input.
-The Command, Parser and Predicate in the class diagram below can be replaced by different sets of values from Diagram 4.2.4.1b.
+The Command, Parser and Predicate in the class diagram below can be replaced by different sets of values from Diagram 4.2.5.1b.
  ![Class Diagram for commands with filter](images/AppointmentFindPatientCommandDiagram.png)
- <br></br>_Diagram 4.2.4.1a : Appointment Commands with Filters Class Diagram_
+ <br></br>_Diagram 4.2.5.1a : Appointment Commands with Filters Class Diagram_
  <br></br>Filter Appointment Commands including both its Parser and Predicate are listed below:

 | Command                          | Parser                              | Predicate                        | Filters List by:                 |